(715) 579-5769 After 3PM Central

 contact firstname.lastname@example.org with any questions.

 Get on a team All the colors have a team on Facebook where everyone brags about their great catches.
 There are some STD jokes and humor on the Team pages also.
-Look for Team Green STD's , Team Red STD's , Team Orange STD's , Team Purple STD's and Team Pink STD's
+Look for Team Green STD's , Team Red STD's , Team Orange STD's , Team Purple STD's and Team Pink STD's, Team Blue STD's

 We make and use our products and our customers will show you all of their great catches.Please Like Sullivan Tip Down on Facebook to see all the great Customer Photo's